mikelyou/mikelyou.github.io/_posts/2020-01-02-hodgepodge.md

 1. [不蒜子](http://ibruce.info/2015/04/04/busuanzi/)
 2. [为博客增加建站时间显示](https://sillyli.com/webtime/)

-## Details about MathJax (Lable and Cite Equations)
+## Details about MathJax (Label and Cite Equations)

 During the writing of thermodynamics study notes, I came up with the need to label a bunch of equations and cite them in derivations.
-And after some strugle, I found a way to lable and cite equations.
+And after some struggle, I found a way to label and cite equations.

 Below is a simple example, below is a equation, with auto-generated equation-number: